canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

 * `:host:`
 * `:dir:`

+To add a button that copies the command specified in `:input:`, include the `:copy:` option.

 To make the terminal scroll horizontally instead of wrapping long lines, include the `:scroll:` option.

 For more details, refer to the [`sphinx-terminal` README](https://github.com/canonical/sphinx-terminal/blob/main/README.md).